 E-commerce also has a hygiene factor.
 It doesn't take a genius to guess that when it comes to e-commerce, a seamless customer experience is the hygiene factor.
 Big retail giants like Amazon have made customers accustomed to faster checkout processes.
 One-click checkouts, though a notorious thing for the person on the buying end (say bye to your money faster as checkout processes become quicker) have raised the bar for what to expect when buying online.

 Since the market is still in the phase where customers make a conscious decision between buying and renting, the expectations are also often intertwined.
 Customers want the same experience when renting online as they do when buying online.
 Period.
 Therefore, the tools that are needed on a fundamental level are the ones that fulfil this need.

-A CMS serves as a data storage unit for your rental business.
+A Content Management System serves as a data storage unit for your rental business.
 A CMS also builds a buying-like experience that customers are used to.
 Additionally, they support integrations with inbound marketing tools, native WMS or ERP integrations that are often needed to scale the rental business.
 The infographic below explains the process of data flow to the CMS.